twoqubed/java-type-convertibility/README.md

 * Supports ParameterizedTypes, WildcardTypes, GenericArrayTypes, etc.

-* No published API other than Types.areConvertible(Type, Type)
+* No published API other than Types.areConvertible(to, from)